hartwigmedical/pipeline5/image/README.md

 Tools for creating new disk images for running `pipeline5` VMs on GCP.
 The `pipeline5` application consists of a Java application that is packaged into a Docker container which implements a purpose-built workflow engine.
 The stages of the workflow are run on
 VMs using a disk image compatible with the version of the Java application.
-The image must include all of the tools that are required by all stages of the pipeline, and must be a functional standalone OS.
+The image must include all the tools that are required by all stages of the pipeline, and must be a functional standalone OS.
 The images we create are based on the Debian image provided by Google with custom additions: